All Episodes

 I'm just giving you the perspective.

-Here's the politico, approved, media leader for the White House.
+Here's the politico, approved media leader for the White House.

-Then we go over to Fox.
+Let me go over to Fox.

-Here's Brit Hume, and he says veteran political observers on both the left and the right are still trying to figure out just what the House Tea Party caucus and its Senate Pied Piper Ted Cruz were thinking when they insisted on using the threat of a government shutdown to fund or defund Obamacare.
+Here's Britt Hume, and he says veteran political observers on both the left and the right are still trying to figure out just what the House Tea Party caucus and its Senate Pied Piper Ted Cruz were thinking when they insisted on using the threat of a government shutdown to fund or defund Obamacare.

 It was a hopeless strategy that has not only failed in its stated goal, but it's helped send the Republican Party to its lowest favorability ratings ever.

-However, In conventional terms, it seems inexplicable, but Senator Cruz and his adherents do not view things in conventional terms.
+In conventional terms, it seems inexplicable, but Senator Cruz and his adherents do not view things in conventional terms.

 Anyway, Mr. Hume goes on to basically say that people have no clue what they're doing.

-What'd they expect to get out of this?
+I mean, what'd they expect to get out of this?

-And they've taken a Republican Party to its lowest standing in a decade or longer.
+This is a wasted 15 days, and they've taken the Republican Party to its lowest standing in a decade or longer.

 But sit tight, folks, because we're just warming up here.

-We're just I mean, if you didn't know better, you'd think I was on steroids today.
+We're just, I mean, if you didn't know better, you'd think I was on steroids today.

 I assure you, I'm not.